Policy Post-Training (GR00T N1.7)#

 GR00T’s dependencies do not have to coexist with the Arena/Isaac Sim ones.

 The GR00T N1.7 policy has 3 billion parameters so post-training is an expensive operation.
-We provide one post-training option, 8 GPUs with 48 GB memory, to achieve the best quality.
+The command below is the tested single-GPU configuration for this workflow.

 Compute Requirements: